 There's no rule that says your wedding invitations must reflect your wedding season, but incorporating seasonal details can be a great place to start when deciding how to decorate your stationery.
-For winter wedding invitations, Christmas-themed motifs are an obvious choice, but they definitely aren’t your only option.
-We're sharing our hand-picked examples of winter-themed wedding invitations to prove just how many different ways you can go—and the best part is that you can buy all of these designs online.
+For winter wedding invitations, Christmas-themed motifs are an obvious choice if you're getting married in December, but they definitely aren’t your only option.
+We're sharing our hand-picked examples of winter-themed wedding invitations to prove just how many different ways you can go—and the best part is that you can buy all of these winter wedding invitations online.

 The traditional green and red color palette is popular for December weddings, but if you’re getting married in November, January, or February, there are so many other color schemes to choose from.
 Some of our favorite colors for winter wedding invitations include navy blue, burgundy, emerald green, blush, ice blue, and neutrals (gray, taupe, black).
 And of course there are the metallic hues—you can add silver, gold, or rose gold to your invitations with foil or shimmery ink.

 Nature is a big source of inspiration for many winter wedding invitations.
 Snowflakes, holly leaves, mountain scenes, evergreens, and pinecones are all popular details for winter-themed wedding invitations if you’re going all out with a seasonal theme.
 For something more subtle, we love abstract watercolors, dark floral designs, plaid prints, and greenery motifs.

 When should you send your winter wedding invitations?

 The rule of thumb is that your wedding invitations should be mailed between six and eight weeks before your wedding—or longer if you're having a destination wedding or hosting mostly out-of-state guests.
 This will give your guests plenty of time to finalize their plans and RSVP in a timely manner (we recommend setting the 'reply by' deadline about three weeks before your wedding).

 Winter Wedding Invitation Ideas